CypherpunkSamurai/on-screen-controllers/README.md

 ## Quick Start

-You can use ts-stick in your project by including the library from a CDN or installing it via NPM.
+You can use on-screen-controllers in your project by including the library from a CDN or installing it via NPM.

 ### Using NPM